Phases of a Disaster Management

 - The resources required for responding to a disaster are estimated and the deficiencies listed.

 - The development of an implementing instrument is made.
 This is usually in the form of a disaster preparedness plan, which is a formal document that sets out the sequence of activities and the responsibilities of each participant.
-Normally, activities are divided into parts, so that resources can be marshalled at each critical place and stage.
+Normally, activities are divided into parts, so that resources can be marshaled at each critical place and stage.

 - Development of tools necessary to respond and implement the plan.
 These include the establishment of communications networks, transport capabilities, action plans, procedures, and checklist for specific areas, the establishment of evacuation routes, etc.